 Congo Nile Trail

 On the western side of the capital, you will find the beautiful Lake Kivu (Lake/Lac Kivu).
 The adjacent national park is also worth a visit.
-If you travel to Gisenyi, you can pick up the insanely beautiful Congo Nile Trail from there.
-Note that an off-road bike is a must here.
-The 227-kilometre route along the lake and through nature is one to circle with thick marker.
+If you travel to Gisenyi, from there you can see the insanely beautiful Congo Nile Trail pick up.
+Note: an off-road bike is a must here.
+The 227-kilometre route along the lake and through the countryside is one to circle with thick marker.
 This is a gravel paradise that Kenya could learn from.
 You pass the lake, tea plantations and in the meantime you also get to see a bit of Nyungwe National Park.
-That is also a destination in itself, with a number of beautiful routes right through it.
+This is also a destination in itself, with a number of beautiful routes right through it.

 More info and tour operators